-Get ready to hear from Emma Bapt, News-Decoder’s intern for this summer.
-The university student has already listed topics she thinks we should examine and proposed new initiatives.
+Get ready to hear from Emma Bapt, News-Decoder’s intern.
+The university student has listed topics we should examine and proposed new initiatives.

 News-Decoder readers, get ready to hear from Emma Bapt, our intern for this summer.

 Emma has already drawn up a list of subjects that she thinks we should examine — Zika, Brexit, privacy versus security — and proposed new initiatives.

 Starting in June, she will be tackling some of the issues herself and riding herd on others, asking for input from our network of contributors.
 All in the interest of driving News-Decoder forward and sharpening her writing and researching skills.

 A citizen of both France and the United States, Emma is bilingual in English and French, fluent in Italian and sees News-Decoder as “an excellent opportunity to foster global comprehension in a complex and unpredictable world.”

 She is a first-year student of war studies at King’s College, London, and says she is passionate about conflict and war, international relations and current political affairs.
 The study of war, she adds “is essential to our understanding of the modern world.”

 But Emma’s interests extend beyond conflict, and she has already listed subjects she thinks News Decoder needs to tackle.